-Barley tea is a staple beverage in many Eastern countries, primarily Korea, Japan and China, where it is known as boricha, mugicha and màichá, respectively.
-Consumed both cold and hot, roasted barley tea is a delicious, refreshing, nutty and aromatic drink that is slowly beginning to gain popularity.
+Barley tea might be a staple beverage in many countries, primarily Korea, Japan, and China, where it is known as boricha, mugicha, and màichá, respectively.
+Consumed both cold and hot, roasted barley tea may be a delicious, refreshing, nutty and aromatic drink that is slowly beginning to gain popularity.

 Health Benefits of Barley Tea

 Health benefits of barley tea include: